 NOTE: As the support for Device Enrollment Program is discontinued by Apple from December 1, 2019, migrate to Apple Business Manager to continue managing devices.

-Using an iPad Kiosk software/app such as Mobile Device Manager Plus (MDM) or any other Apple MDM to lock down Apple iPads in to Kiosk Mode provides additional control and has the following benefits over the built-in Guided Access capabilities
+Using an iPad Kiosk software/app such as Mobile Device Manager Plus (MDM), that also functions as Apple MDM, to lock down Apple iPads in to Kiosk Mode provides additional control and has the following benefits over the built-in Guided Access capabilities

 iPad Kiosk Mode allows organizations to turn iPads into Kiosks by locking them to a single app or multiple apps. iPad Kiosk Mode enabled devices are finding extensive use in various sectors such as retail, education and healthcare among others.
 Here's how iPad Kiosk Mode plays an important role

 Retail stores are increasingly adopting self check-out counters as they reduce the chances of human error and provide better customer service.
 Devices provisioned in iPad Kiosk Mode are the perfect solution.
 The devices can be locked down to a single app to avoid misuse and features like Auto Lock and Screen Rotation disabled to allow better user experience.

 Schools are integrating with Apple School Manager and are adopting iPads to conduct classes and exams.
 In such cases, putting iPads into Kiosk Mode is the obvious answer.
 Kiosk Mode can ensure students don't access browser, calculator and other apps that may cause distractions during classes.

 In hospitals, iPad Kiosks are used extensively for patient bedside monitoring, employee attendance, and even during surgeries.
 To ensure these devices are not misused and are used only for specified purposes, these devices are locked down into Kiosk Mode.